-- a) Develop the site as a major retail and mixed-use location for Calderwood and the wider Illawarra community. - b) Integrate the open space network including the existing cemetery and riparian corridors. - c) Provide a future facing town centre that reinforces the community's' desires or technology and other needs - d) Provide employment opportunities. - e) Orientate to the landscape and views while framing with higher density living models. - f) Embed technology within buildings and place. - g) Build upon and reinforce the character of the village centre.-
+- a) Develop the site as a retail and mixed-use location for Calderwood Valley and the wider Illawarra community. - b) Respond to the open space network including the existing local heritage cemetery and Marshall Mount Creek riparian corridors. - c) Provide a town centre that reinforces the community's desires for technology and other needs. - d) Provide sustainable local employment opportunities. - e) Orientate to the landscape and views while framing with higher density living models and/or commercial/community built form. - f) Embed technology within buildings and place. - g) Build upon and reinforce the character of the Calderwood Valley Village Centre.